ni-kismet/engineering-flot/API.md

  - findNearbyItem(mouseX, mouseY, seriesFilter, distance)

 	Returns the closest item to the position determined by mouseX and mouseY.
-The series on which the search is realised can be specied using seriesFilter function.
+The series on which the search is realised can be specified using seriesFilter function.